-First year residents generally give gross conferences, interesting case conferences, hemepath and cytology conferences as part of their rotational requirements and one 30 minutes grand rounds presentation.
+First year residents generally give gross conferences, interesting case conferences, hemepath and cytology conferences as part of their rotational requirements and one 30 minutes grand rounds presentation, besides tumor board presentations.
 Other rotations may ask for presentations, such as West Jeff months and CHNOLA months.